 But now the hydropower industry is trying to create a giant loophole for dam operators, so they are not required to protect fish, wildlife, or water quality on our rivers.

-Now, as industry lobbyists push HR 8 to Members of Congress, they are using all kinds of misleading messages.
+Now, as industry lobbyists push their so-called “Unlock Hydro” legislation to Members of Congress, they are using all kinds of misleading messages.

 Here’s a guide to translating hydro industry talking points into reality:

 What they say: The legislation “streamlines” the dam relicensing process